jackr227/PMCK-TRAINING-LMS/README.md

 ### Windows (double-click setup)

 1. Run `setup_pmck_training.bat`.
-The script checks for Python 3.10+, creates a `.venv`, and installs dependencies.
+The script checks for Python 3.10+, reports the interpreter it finds, upgrades pip/setuptools/wheel, and installs dependencies while preferring prebuilt wheels (handy for Python 3.13).
 2. Launch `run_pmck_training.bat`.
 A terminal will open, seed demo data (if needed), and start the FastAPI server on `http://127.0.0.1:8000`.
+If any dependency is missing, the launcher now explains how to finish setup instead of crashing with a Python traceback.
 3. Open that URL in your browser.
 The new visual dashboard lets you pick a seeded demo user and explore each role’s permissions without touching headers or scripts.

 ### macOS / Linux